-To identify current pedestrian accessibility and mobility needs, community engagement was undertaken between November 2016 and February 2017.
-This was to determine the community's views, concerns, and ideas relating to pedestrian facilities; including a survey to allow the community to provide information about existing transport and walking behaviours and issues.
+To identify current pedestrian accessibility and mobility needs, community engagement was undertaken between November 2016 and March 2017., This engagement was designed to determine the community's views, concerns, and ideas relating to pedestrian facilities, including a survey to allow the community to provide information about existing transport and walking behaviours and issues.
+The draft PAMP report was on public exhibition during October and November 2017.